Swiss vote on whether to hike taxes to fight climate change - News Break

 Swiss vote on whether to hike taxes to fight climate change

-Swiss voters are casting ballots in a referendum on a proposed “carbon dioxide law” which would increase fees and taxes on fuels that produce greenhouse gases.
+GENEVA — (AP) — Swiss voters are casting ballots in a referendum on a proposed “carbon dioxide law” that would hike fees and taxes on fuels that produce greenhouse gases, as their Alpine country experiences an outsized impact from the fallout of climate change.

-The proposal would revise and strengthen an existing law that aims to reduce CO2 emissions by 2030.

-Many in Switzerland home to melting glaciers and high-altitude towns, sense that swift action is needed.
-The country has faced a rise in temperatures that is twice as fast as the global average, the government says, with greenhouse gases – notably carbon-dioxide – seen as the main culprit.
+Many in Switzerland, home to melting glaciers and high-altitude towns, sense it needs to act fast: The country has faced a rise in temperatures that is twice as fast as the global average, the government says.
+Greenhouse gases — notably carbon-dioxide — are seen as the primary culprit.

-The law, if approved by voters and finalised in parliament, would enact new taxes on CO2-generating fuel and natural gas, as well as on airline tickets, and raise fees on pump prices.
+The law, if approved by voters and finalized in parliament, would enact new taxes on CO2-generating fuel and natural gas, as well as on airline tickets, and raise fees on the pump price of gasoline.
 Exemptions would be given to people who reduce their C02 emissions.

 Polls suggest that most voters back the measure, but the margin narrowed in May.
 Most Swiss cast ballots by mail, and preliminary results were expected by Sunday afternoon.

-Critics say the measure would be ineffective as Switzerland’s carbon-dioxide emissions amount to a mere 0.1% of the global tally — so the problem is far bigger than the country can combat alone.
+Critics say the measure would be ineffective since Switzerland’s carbon-dioxide emissions amount to a mere 0.1 percent of the global tally — so the problem is far bigger than what the country alone can combat.

-In addition, they say, the impact of the measure would cost too much and weigh heavily on a wide array of people, including lower- and middle-income families, drivers, young travellers and both home-owners and renters.
+Plus, they say the impact of the measure would cost too much and weigh heavily on a wide array of people, including lower- and middle-income families, drivers, young travelers and both homeowners and renters.

 The Swiss government, which backs the proposal, and other supporters insist that the cost of inaction would be even higher, and say the measure could underpin climate-friendly innovations and create more green jobs.

-Polls suggest that a relatively tight contest over an initiative which aims to improve the quality of drinking water in Switzerland would make it harder for farmers to get state subsidies if they use some types of pesticides and antibiotics.
+Polls suggest a relatively tight contest over an initiative that aims to improve the quality of drinking water in Switzerland would make it harder for farmers to get state subsidies if they use some types of pesticides and antibiotics.

-Voters also appeared set to approve the government’s push to grant police enhanced surveillance powers and take preventative action to help fight terrorism.
+Voters also appeared set to green-light the government’s push to grant police enhanced surveillance powers and take preventative action to help fight terrorism.